-What Will Be a Good UCAT ANZ Score in 2025?
+What Is a Good UCAT Score?

-3 months ago by Chris
+3 weeks ago by Chris

 Your UCAT ANZ score report will be structured as follows:

-Your scores in each of the three cognitive subtests (UCAT Verbal Reasoning, UCAT Decision Making, UCAT Quantitative Reasoning) are added together to form an overall UCAT cognitive subtest score, which ranges from 900 to 2700.
+Your scores in each of the three cognitive subtests (UCAT Verbal Reasoning, UCAT Decision Making, and UCAT Quantitative Reasoning) are added together to form an overall UCAT cognitive subtest score, which ranges from 900 to 2700.
 You will also receive a separate score for UCAT Situational Judgement, ranging from 300-900.

-How Are UCAT ANZ Scores Calculated?
+How are UCAT ANZ scores calculated?

 UCAT ANZ scores are calculated by converting the number of questions you got right into a "scaled score."
 These scaled scores range from 300-900 for each subtest.
 How UCAT is scored and scaled is complex and considers several factors: